EXTENSION OF DEADLINES ON IP CASES IN VIEW OF THE COVID-19 PANDEMIC

 The full text of the UKIPO’s decision can be found on its website, here.

-Although the EPO, EUIPO and UKIPO buildings are officially closed, and some delays are understandable, the offices continue to operate remotely more or less as normal.
+Although some EPO, EUIPO and UKIPO buildings are officially closed, and some delays are understandable, the offices continue to operate remotely more or less as normal.
 Where possible, we recommend that applicants and rights holders continue to respect original deadlines and progress cases as usual.

 This update is for general information and does not constitute legal advice.
 Please get in touch with your usual Greaves Brewster contact for advice about how deadlines on specific cases will be affected.